hohmannr/DLT4PI-CBDC/network/README.md

 This sets up all contracts specified in `network.yaml`.
 There are three types of contracts: `Governing.sol`, `CBDC.sol`, `CCBDC.sol`.
 They are at the core of the proposed payment system.

-For more information on the Contracts, look [here](http://www.url.com).
+For more information on the contracts look [here](https://github.com/hohmannr/DLT4PI-CBDC/blob/master/contracts/README.md).

 **Stopping running nodes**